 The VW Campervan uses the VW T4, VW T5, VW T6 or VW T6.1 as a base vehicle.
 It was converted by small one person teams, professional converters or Volkswagen themselves.

 Some models have pop-up roofs that provide extra headroom.
 This makes them perfect for couples or small families who want to hit the open road without roughing it too much.

 The Volkswagen Campervan, also known as the VW Bus, is one of the most iconic vehicles of the 20th century.
 First released in 1950, the Campervan was designed as a compact, affordable way for families to travel.

-It quickly became popular for its versatility and durability, as well as its unique style.
+It quickly became popular for its versatility, durability, and unique style.
 In the 1960s and 1970s, the Campervan became synonymous with the counterculture movement, and today it continues to be a popular choice for road trips and camping adventures.

-The Volkswagen Type 2, also known as the VW Bus or the Microbus, was first produced in 1950.
+The Volkswagen Type 2, the VW Bus or the Microbus, was first produced in 1950.
 It quickly became an icon of the counterculture movement in the 1960s, and its popularity has only grown in recent years.
-The Type 2 is instantly recognisable thanks to its distinctive design, and it remains one of the most popular VW Campervan models to this day.
+The Type 2 is instantly recognisable thanks to its distinctive design, and it remains one of the most popular VW Campervan models today.